-Do you live in another Nordic country and own real estate in Norway?
+Do you live in another Nordic country and own real property in Norway?

-This applies to you who live in another Nordic country and have real estate in Norway.
-By real estate is here meant a house, a flat or a holiday home.
+This applies to you who live in another Nordic country and have real property in Norway.
+By real property is here meant a house, a flat or a holiday home.

 Taxation in Norway

 If you live in another Nordic country and own real property in Norway, you have a limited tax liability in Norway on the capital value of and income from your real property.

 The capital value of and income from real property are calculated in the same way as when the owner of the real property is tax resident in Norway.
 Persons not resident in Norway are assessed in class 0 and are not entitled to a personal deduction.